df15h-moddable/df15h-ce-public/docs/es5/3_configure/tools/dyndolod/1_xlodgen/2_generate.md

 1. Inspect the output in `GENERATED OUTPUT XLODGEN`.
 There should be content in `meshes/terrain` and `textures/terrain`.
 2. View conflicts (right-click > "Information") for `GENERATED OUTPUT XLODGEN`.
 We should be overriding many existing meshes.

-When complete ...

-1. Notice that it generated `meshes/terrain` and `textures/terrain` in our previously empty "GENERATED OUTPUT XLODGEN" mod directory.
-2. Notice, if we inspect the mod (right-click > "Information"), that in the "Conflicts" tab we are now overriding many existing meshes.
-(Presumably these represent a reconciliation, as with a bashed patch).
-3. Disable "xLODGen Resource - SSE Terrain Tamriel" (although the author says it's harmless if we forget).
+3. Disable `xLODGen Resource - SSE Terrain Tamriel Full Extend` (although the author says it's harmless if we forget).